LeadVenture-Corp-Marketing/LV-Analytics/README.md

-# LeadVenture Analytics Events for Non-WP sites
+# LeadVenture Analytics Content and Conversion Grouping
 The purpose of this repo is to create a mapping of URLs and Content Groups or Conversion Groups for Non-WP sites.
 The CSV files in this repo are being used in GTM containers of the following sites.
 * Dealer Spike